 Amsterdam was built on the river Amstel.
 Many dams were built on that

 river to hold back the waters.
-Hance the city was
+Hance, the city was

-also those that believe it's a Japanese
+those that believe it's a Japanese mispronunciation

-mispronunciation of "Amsteldam" that the
+of "Amsteldam" that the Portuguese went

-is inhabited by about 1,350,000 tourists, all kinds
+by about 1,350,000 tourists, all kinds of bohemian

 planet.
-Perhaps it's the magic of the canals, the houseboats, red lights or the crooked
+Perhaps it's the magic of the canals, the houseboats, red lights, or the crooked

 Or perhaps it's the mixture of the peculiar sweet

-scent in the air and the high concentration of
+scent in the air, and the high concentration of

 healing minerals from the sea that act like a

-coffeeshops, Smart Shops, Head Shops, bicycles, night clubs, gay
+the coffeeshops, Smart Shops, Head Shops, bicycles, night clubs, gay

 scene, bathhouses, parades, house music, gigolos, prostitutes, Red Light